Mouse Guard: Games

 An official Mouse Guard role-playing game was created by Luke Crane in late 2008.
 It is similar in design to his fantasy role-playing game The Burning Wheel, using a simplified version of the rules.
 It won Best Role-Playing Game at the 2009 Origins Awards.

-Mouse Guard: Swords & Strongholds was successfully Kickstarted on August 7, 2014, with a total funding total of US$55,001 from 1,216 backers.
+Mouse Guard: Swords & Strongholds was successfully Kickstarted in August 2014, with a total funding total of US$55,001 from 1,216 backers.
 It is a realization of a two-player light strategy game played on a wooden grid board with eight mouse pawns, and a deck of three types of cards.
 The game could originally be seen being played by the characters in the Mouse Guard comics, with Luke Crane providing the rules for the real-life game.

 Figures

 An official set of PVC figures (Lieam, Saxon and Kenzie), a plush Lieam doll and a group statue (Lieam, Saxon and Kenzie) was also released by Diamond Select Toys.

 Licensed pewter replicas of Lieam's sword, Rand's shield, and The Black Axe have been released by Skelton Crew Studio.
 The studio has also released plush versions of Saxon and Kenzie.
 In 2013, Skelton Crew released an SDCC exclusive version of the Black Axe that was plated in Gold.